Federal Employer's Quarterly Federal Tax Return (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands)

 Historical Past-Year Versions of Federal Form 941-SS

-We have a total of eight past-year versions of Form 941-SS in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 941-SS in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 941-SS (Rev. January 2018)